jlleongarcia/jlleongarcia/content/blog/tinker-firebat.md

 | Orange Pi 5 (8 GB)        | Rockchip RK3588S (4x Cortex-A76 + 4x Cortex-A55) | $150  | 266550                  | 253.33                                     | 18.00                                 |

-* The firebat is the most competitive of my list in building docker images versus price (lower is better)
+* The Firebat is the most competitive of my list in building docker images versus price (lower is better)
 * The Pi's 4 win the Sysbench and 7zip versus price due to their lower price ratio